Lifestyle Considerations for Women with PMOS (formerly PCOS): An Ayurvedic Perspective

 - Sleep quality

-Ayurveda offers a rich tradition of herbal medicine that has been used for centuries to support women's hormonal health.
+Ayurveda has a long tradition of herbal medicine used to support women's hormonal health.
 Some herbs traditionally used include:

 - Shatavari (Asparagus racemosus): Known as the "queen of herbs," Shatavari supports hormonal balance and reproductive health